-The child may have a care plan, One plan or One Page profile - dependant on need - which is seen by all staff working in the classroom.
+The child may have a Care plan, One plan, Strategy plan, One Page profile or consistent management plan- dependant on need - which is seen by all staff working in the classroom.
 This makes sure that the child's needs are met consistently.